mozilla-b2g/marionette-js-runner/README.md

 })
 ```

-Client have different "driver" types which determine how they connect with the marionette server.
+Clients have different "driver" types which determine how they connect with the marionette server.
-Typically you don't need to think about this but it is important to note that the default driver is synchronous
+Typically you don't need to think about this but, it is important to note that the default driver is synchronous
 which means each marionette operation blocks (you can't really run servers in the same process).

 ```js